 You can get to Alamo Square by city bus from Union Square.
 You can drive to them, but you might end up in a temper tantrum when you can't find a parking place.
 And don't even think about double-parking.
 Ridesharing services can get you there, too.
 You can use the destination of Alamo Square Park to set up your ride.

 Where Is the House With the Red Door?

 If you remember the family's house with the red door well enough, you'll know that the entrance is on the right side of the house.
 Only one of the Painted Ladies has a door on the right.
 You might think that's all you need to know, but it's not.

 In fact, the red door that the family went through was somewhere else altogether, a mile away from Alamo Square.

 Finding 1882 Gerard

-If you look closely at the top roof line of this house and the one next door, you'll see a feature of many San Francisco Victorians - there's a false front, created to make the house look bigger than it is.
+Here's a little trivia bonus: If you look closely at the top roof line of the house and compare it the one next door, you'll see a feature of many San Francisco Victorians.
+It has a false front, created to make the house look bigger than it is.